Andrew-code2020/MS2/Readme.md

 * Open link to project static website  https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/

 ### Credits
+* I consulted the folowing websites to learn about taking a holiday in Ireland https://www.discoveringireland.com/fly-to-ireland/
-I consulted the following websites for inspiration and to learn how to implement certain features into my project;
+* I consulted the following websites for inspiration and to learn how to implement certain features into my project;
 * https://stackoverflow.com/
   * Features influenced
     * Background images